Table of Contents

 • Complete 50+ patient X-rays a day to diagnose a patient’s dental condition with 100% accuracy

-3. Tailor your dental nurse CV to the job advert using relevant hard and soft skills
+2. Tailor your CV to the job advert

 Your dental nurse CV should contain relevant information for the role you’re applying for, so don’t forget to read each job description carefully before sending out your dental nursing CV.